Your shopping cart is empty

 You understand and agree that travel with a group may involve compromise to accommodate the diverse desires, travel goals, personalities, and physical abilities of group members.
 You further understand and agree that while itineraries are carefully planned, they are not a guaranteed schedule of activities, events, or participation.
 We will do our best to deliver the itinerary outlined in the workshop description led by the teachers as scheduled.
 However, participants must allow for flexibility and changes deemed necessary by Spot Studio, Inc. and its representatives as there may be situations beyond our reasonable control including geographic, climatic, physical, or governmental restrictions or the health of the workshop leaders that will cause changes including but not limited to lodging, transportation, timing, locations, workshop leaders, and activities.
 You understand and agree that there are no discounts or refunds for activities curtailed or otherwise affected by such circumstances.

-Spot Studio, Inc. is not responsible for additional expenses incurred by trip members in preparing for the trip including but not limited to non-refundable airline tickets, photographic equipment, etc. Spot Studio, Inc. reserves the right to decline to accept or retain any person or member of any trip should such person’s actions or general deportment impede the operation of the trip or the rights or welfare or enjoyment of other members of the trip, and it is agreed that no refunds will be given in such circumstances.
+Spot Studio, Inc. is not responsible for additional expenses incurred by trip members in preparing for the trip including but not limited to non-refundable airline tickets, photographic equipment, etc. Spot Studio, Inc. reserves the right to decline to accept or retain any person or member of any trip should such person’s actions or general deportment impede the operation of the trip or the rights, welfare, safety or enjoyment of other members of the trip, and it is agreed that no refunds will be given in such circumstances.

 Any claim or dispute in connection with the above agreement shall be submitted to binding arbitration before one Arbitrator in Dallas, Texas under the rules and regulations of the American Arbitration Association.
 In any arbitration arising out of or related to this agreement, the arbitrator shall award to the prevailing party, if any, the costs and attorneys’ fees reasonably incurred by the prevailing party in connection with the arbitration and a judgment thereon may be entered by the appropriate court in Dallas, Texas.
 This Agreement shall be construed, interpreted and enforced in accordance with the laws of the State of Texas.